-5.5.2 Trees

-The most substantial density of trees is to the south of the Conservation Area in Moorgate Woods and the surrounding green space.
-There are also numerous trees in the Rushmeadows area.
-There is a high volume of trees planted in the cemetery, as well as along roads which are further from the town centre, such as Sandy Lane and Quebec Road.
+5.5.2 Trees There is a high volume of trees planted in the cemetery, as well as along roads which are further from the town centre, such as Quebec Road.
 In addition to these areas of trees there are also plenty in gardens which contribute positively to the appearance of Dereham.
 The town centre, however, is almost completely devoid of trees or greenery, with the exception of Church Street where there are one or two trees along the road and views to larger mature trees in St Nicholas Churchyard, and the Queen Mother's Garden.
 Mature trees are visible above tall garden walls and contribute positively to the character of the Conservation Area.
 Though these are plentiful on the outskirts of the town, additional trees and greenery would have a positive impact on the town centre.

-Trees north of Quebec Hall estate

-Trees in Moorgate Wood
+Mature trees in the Cemetery